 “Maternal mortality rates are a key indicator of a society’s health and well-being,” states the Commonwealth Fund in its report on maternal mortality and morbidity.

 If so, then American society is in peril.
 The United States has the highest maternal mortality rate among the world’s high-income countries.
-Health outcomes are particularly dire for black women, whose maternal mortality rates are three times higher than for white women.
+Health outcomes are particularly dire for black women, whose rates of Maternal mortality are three times higher than those of white women.
 These deaths are mainly the result of haemorrhages, hypertension and infections, often preventable deaths.
 Several health organizations say systemic racism is a leading reason for maternal mortality among blacks.

 Although Latinas fare much better when it comes to maternal mortality, they face many barriers to getting affordable and accessible health care, even in California.